Writing effective prompts for Search and Workspace

 Examples of well-structured prompts

-Show me devices with DEX scores below 30 in the last day, grouped by department.
+Show me devices with DEX scores below 30 in the last 24 hours, grouped by department.
+Include:

-Which applications crashed most frequently for the Sales team this week.
+Which applications crashed most frequently for the Sales team in the last 7 days?
+Please provide:

 What you can ask